Open passport on table with words Student Visa at top and Granted stamped on it

 Nonimmigrant (F-I) student visa

 A student visa is one of many categories of nonimmigrant visas.
 Nonimmigrants are visitors who stay in the United States temporarily for specified purposes within a limited amount of time.
 Your Certificate of Eligibility document (I-20 form) is necessary to obtain a nonimmigrant (F-1) student visa to attend school in the United States.
-This visa permits you to enter the United States for the purpose of studying at the institution or program you were accepted into.
+This visa permits you to enter the United States to study at the institution or program you were accepted into.

 Related: Everything You Need to Know About Student Visas